cyberman54/ESP32-Paxcounter/README.md

 - **create file loraconf.h in your local /src directory** using the template [loraconf.sample.h](https://github.com/cyberman54/ESP32-Paxcounter/blob/master/src/loraconf.sample.h) and populate it with your personal APPEUI und APPKEY for the LoRaWAN network.
 If you're using popular <A HREF="https://thethingsnetwork.org">TheThingsNetwork</A> you can copy&paste the keys from TTN console or output of ttnctl.

-- **create file ota.conf in your local /src directory** using the template [ota.sample.conf](https://github.com/cyberman54/ESP32-Paxcounter/blob/master/src/ota.sample.conf).
-Enter your WIFI network&key and your Bintray user account data in this file.
-If you do not want to use wireless firmware updates you don't need to touch the contents of the file, just rename ota.sample.conf to ota.conf.
+- **create file ota.conf in your local /src directory** using the template [ota.sample.conf](https://github.com/cyberman54/ESP32-Paxcounter/blob/master/src/ota.sample.conf) and enter your WIFI network&key.
+These settings are used for downloading updates.
+If you want to push own OTA updates you need a <A HREF="https://bintray.com/JFrog">Bintray account</A>.
+Enter your Bintray user account data in ota.conf.
+If you don't need wireless firmware updates just rename ota.sample.conf to ota.conf.

 To join the network only method OTAA is supported, not ABP.
 The DEVEUI for OTAA will be derived from the device's MAC adress during device startup and is shown as well on the device's display (if it has one) as on the serial console for copying it to your LoRaWAN network server settings.